WebOfTrust/keri/agenda.md

     - did:webs developments, collaborations and papers
     - Migration from kli to KERIA via multisig rotation
     - Agents and Mailboxes replacing Witnesses (no, not like that).
+    - Move to ToIP meeting schedule and "location" (Zoom)

 ### 2023-07-11